 Are your looking for a simple spring art projects for kids to create?
 My kids made these sweet spring animals using oil pastels and watercolors.
 I love the little bunnies and chicks.
 You might be surprised to learn how easy they were to make.

 Each of my kiddos decided to draw spring animals and they did a quick sketch with pencil.
 Normally I don’t like sketching first since it adds an extra step for the kids and eliminates some of the spontaneity of the piece.

 Next, they colored everything in with oil pastels.
 I love working with oil pastels.
-They go on creamy, they are easy to color with and come in wonderful vivid colors.
+They go on creamy, and are easy to color with.
+Bonus, they come in wonderful vivid colors.
 The purpose of of this step is to create texture, so it is better not to color every space of the the paper leaving white space for the watercolor to highlight.

 The kids then did a quick wash of watercolor over the entire piece.
 The oil pastel will resist the watercolor creating a wonderful texture.
 The kids matched the watercolor to the oil pastel color.